Boudeuse Cay

 Boudeuse Cay is an uninhabited islet lying at the western edge of the Amirantes group, of the Outer Islands of the Republic of Seychelles, in the western Indian Ocean.
 It is located with a distance of 332 km south of Victoria, Seychelles.

 History

 Boudeuse Cay was named after a ship used in Bougainville's famous voyage round the world, from 1766 to 1769.
 It was explored and named by the Chevalier du Roslan in 1771.

 Geography

-Boudeuse Cay is the farthest southwestern feature on Amirante Bank, and the westernmost island of the chain.
+Boudeuse Cay is the furthest southwestern feature on Amirante Bank, and the westernmost island of the chain.
 It is a one hectare sandstone platform island, 4.6 m high.
 There is a small sandy beach, but it is difficult to land because of heavy swells even during calm weather.
 The island has no trees, and no introduced vegetation, possibly making it one of the most pristine cays in the area.